 - Pour custard into ice cream machine and churn, following manufacturer’s instructions, until it reaches a soft consistency.
 Transfer to a large container, cover, and freeze until firm, at least 2 hours.

-Make sure to check out these delicious ice cream recipes from other bloggers participating in this giveaway:
+Make sure to check out these delicious ice cream recipes from other bloggers:

 S’mores Ice Cream via A Cookie Named Desire